tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_get_auth_keys.md

 path1: /likeadeveloper.html
 ---

 Almost every API has a method in place to authenticate requests.
 You usually have to provide an API key in your requests to get a response.
-Although we'll dive into [authentication and authorization](docapis_more_about_authorization.html) later, we need to get some API keys now in order to make requests to the weather API.
+Although we'll dive into [authentication and authorization](docapis_more_about_authorization.html) later, we need to get some API keys now in order to make requests to our weather API.

 * TOC
 {:toc}